martijndeh/lego/README.md

 Lego creates a `migrations` table to keep track of all the migrations.
 This migrations table is created in it's own schema called `lego`, so don't worry about any collisions.

-To execute your migrations, you can add a run script to your `package.json`:
+To execute your migrations when you call `npm run release` you should add a run script to your `package.json`:

 ```json
 "release": "node -r babel-register ./node_modules/.bin/lego migrate:latest",